The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Riemann and Cartan manifolds

-The convergence of CGR to GR at the post--inflationary limit suggests a method for deriving CGR action integrals from GR action integrals.
-What remain unspecified in this derivation are the properties that a GR action integral should have in order for the basic assumptions about CGR discussed in the previous subsection to be satisfied.
-In this subsection, we limit ourselves to outline the method for the sole purpose of showing in advance some conceptual difficulties that the reader may encounter in dealing with the mathematical formalism of CGR.

-The prominent aspect of Cartan manifold representations is that scale factor $e^{\alpha(x)}$ can be interpreted as the physical promoter of spacetime--scale expansion and matter generation.
-This is possible in CGR because each physical field $\Psi$ of GR is replaced by its {\em inflated counterpart} $\tilde\Psi(\tilde x)$, according to the rule
+The prominent characteristic of Cartan manifold representations is that scale factor $e^{\alpha(x)}$ can be interpreted as the physical promoter of spacetime--scale expansion and matter generation.
+This is possible in CGR because each physical field $\Psi$ of GR is replaced by its {\em inflated} counterpart $\hat\Psi(x)$, defined by the Weyl transformation

-where $w_\Psi$ is the {\em dimension}, or {\em weight}, of $\Psi$; as if during inflation all fields were subjected to a sort of continuous renormalization.
-The transition from a Riemann to a Cartan manifold deeply alters the structure of action integrals also because all basic quantities and operators of standard tensor calculus: coordinate parameters $x^\mu$, partial derivatives $\partial_\mu \equiv \partial/\partial x^\mu$, metric tensor $g_{\mu\nu}$, covariant derivatives $D_\mu$, Christoffel symbols $\Gamma^\lambda_{\mu\nu}$, Ricci tensor $R_{\mu\nu}$, Ricci scalar $R$ etc., are respectively replaced by their conformal (tilde) counterparts.
-These depend on both the standard tensors of GR and the scale factor $e^{\alpha(x)}$ as described in Eqs. (\ref{Gammavariations}) to (\ref{tildeDvT2}) of the Appendix and hereafter shortly listed:
+where $w_\Psi$ is the {\em dimension}, or {\em weight}, of $\Psi$, as if during inflation all fields were subjected to a sort of continuous renormalization.
+The transition from a Riemann to a Cartan manifold deeply alters the structure of action integrals, partly because all basic quantities and operators of standard tensor calculus -- namely, manifold parameters $x^\mu$, partial derivatives $\partial_\mu \equiv \partial/\partial x^\mu$, metric tensor $g_{\mu\nu}$, covariant derivatives $D_\mu$, Christoffel symbols $\Gamma^\lambda_{\mu\nu}$, Ricci tensor $R_{\mu\nu}$, Ricci scalar $R$, etc. -- are respectively replaced by their conformal (tilde) counterparts.
+These depend on both the standard tensors of GR and the scale factor $e^{\alpha(x)}$, as described by Eqs (\ref{Gammavariations}) to (\ref{tildeDvT2}) and hereafter briefly listed: